Historical revision of the Inquisition: The Revolt of the Netherlands

 The Netherlands and Spain came to share rulers by marriage and inheritance among royal families.
-The Dutch chaffed under the shared monarchy; their many states wanted to retain traditional autonomy while the crown sought centralized authority.
+The Dutch chafed under the shared monarchy; their many states wanted to retain traditional autonomy while the crown sought centralized authority.
 The animosity between the King and the Netherlands had complex origins – political, economic, cultural, religious and personal.

-By around 1550, the Dutch "printing press and propaganda turned to the service of political reform, with The Inquisition as a major focus, on…a wide scale and with…devastating effects".
+By around 1550, the Dutch "printing press and propaganda turned to the service of political reform, with The Inquisition as a major focus, on...a wide scale and with...devastating effects".
 Even though the Dutch organized their own state-run inquisitions, it was feared that King Philip II would implement a new "Spanish Inquisition" in the Netherlands to eliminate Protestantism.
 Popular literature, circulating pamphlets, and other images painted the picture of a widespread, awful "Spanish Inquisition."
 A decree of the Spanish Inquisition signed by the King of Spain in 1568 declared most Dutch lives and property forfeit.
 The decree was not determined to be a forgery until the 20th century.
 Such anti-inquisition propaganda motivated all citizens.

 Eventually, "The Inquisition" became viewed as the primary instrument of Catholic tyranny, not only of Protestants, but also of freedom of thought and religion in general.
 However, exporting the Inquisition to the Netherlands was never in the plans of the Spanish Habsburg rulers, at least after the time of Charles V.